 3. Snoopy should be your new name

-Because nothing your partner says seem to put your racy mind at ease, so you snoop.
+Because nothing your partner says seems to put your racy mind at ease, so you snoop.
 And you snoop a lot.
-Checking their phone to see what new WhatsApp text they got, or secretly getting to know their passcode so you can check their phone while your partner is in the shower – all adds up to your raging bouts of trust issues.
-You are simply convinced that your partner is not trustworthy.
-Snooping on your partner is an age-old manifestation that you have immense trust issues.
+Checking their phone to see what new WhatsApp text they got or secretly getting to know their passcode so you can check their phone while your partner is in the shower – all add up to your raging bouts of trust issues.

 4. You believe them…but not quite

 You might smile at your partner’s funny recount of her girls’ night out but your mind is already beginning to not believe her.
 “Was she even there at that time?” or “She’s lying to me that it was just a girls’ night.
 I’m sure there were men there” are some thoughts that will start running through your head.